Glossy Abelia Rose Creek

 I guess I am a little concerned about the soil and drainage since we tend to have prominent red clay in it.

 The Glossy Abelia Rose Creek shrub went into the hole, and we filled it with dirt.
 Then we added some mulch to the topsoil.
-Lastly, the new shrub was giving a good watering.
+Lastly, the new shrub was given a good watering.

 Dividing the Thrif Plants